palichis/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

  experience in the course and analysis of course data.

-After a student submits a response to a problem, the edX Learning Management System (LMS) stores the student’s response, the score that the student received, and the maximum score for the problem.
+After a student submits a response to a problem, the edX Learning Management System (LMS) stores the student's response, the score that the student received, and the maximum score for the problem.
 For problems with a **Maximum Attempts** setting greater than 1, the LMS updates these values each time the student submits a new response to a problem.
 However, if an instructor changes a problem or its attributes, existing student information for that problem is not automatically updated.

 For example, you may release a problem and specify that its answer is 3.
 After some students have submitted responses, you notice that the answer should be 2 instead of 3.
-When you update the problem with the correct answer, the LMS doesn’t update scores for students who answered 2 for the original problem and thus received the wrong score.
+When you update the problem with the correct answer, the LMS does not update scores for students who originally answered 2 for the problem and received the wrong score.

 For another example, you may change the number of response fields to three.
 Students who submitted answers before the change have a score of